 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Natchez Civil Rights Movement - 1965 - Pivotal Year (about 300 feet away, measured in a direct line); 156-166 St. Catherine Street (about 400 feet away); John R. Lynch - St. Catherine Street Land Speculator (about 400 feet away); Louis J. Winston - St. Catherine Entrepreneur (about 500 feet away); Davis-Miller-Dumas House - 69 St. Catherine Street (about 500 feet away); African American Public Education (about 600 feet away); The Barlands - A Study in Black and White (about 700 feet away); Wheaton-McGuire House - 125 St. Catherine Street (about 700 feet away).
 Touch for a list and map of all markers in Natchez.

 Credits.
 This page was last revised on February 27, 2018.
-This page originally submitted on February 27, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 173 times since then.
+It was originally submitted on February 27, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 293 times since then and 55 times this year.
 Photos: 1, 2. submitted on February 27, 2018.